Knife storage and sales

 • do not touch anything

-• If there is security footage, download it for police.
+• if there is security footage, download it for police.

 Report a stolen knife